You may not get the chance to make a second impression if you don’t take the time to make a great first impression.

 “She showed up in jeans, a wrinkled T-shirt, and dirty sneakers.
 I understand that she is a recent graduate, but the least she could have done was ironed her T-shirt.”

 These dentist candidates were NOT asked back for a second interview.

 Your attire and actions speak louder than words.
-Even if you don’t feel traditional business interview attire is necessary at the very least chose business casual clothing and be sure it neat, clean, and pressed.
+Even if you don’t feel traditional business interview attire is necessary, at the very least, choose business casual clothing and be sure that it is neat, clean, and pressed.

-Below are just a few links where you can refer to for proper interview attire.
+Below are just a few links you can refer to for proper interview attire.

-Written by Rob Knezovich, Regional Account Executive/ Recruiter at ETS Dental.
-You can reach Rob at (540) 491-9117 or firstname.lastname@example.org.
+Written by Rob Knezovich, Account Executive/ Recruiter for ETS Dental.
+You can reach Rob at (540) 491-9107 or firstname.lastname@example.org.
 Find out more at www.etsdental.com.

 How to Set Yourself Apart from Other Candidates During the Interview